tcltk/tcl/doc/markdown/msgcat.md

 # Changing package options

-Each package using msgcat has a set of options within \fBmsgcat\fR.
+Each package using msgcat has a set of options within **msgcat**.
 The package options are described in the next sectionPackage options.
 Each package option may be set or unset individually using the following ensemble:

-**::msgcat::mcpackageconfig get** \fIoption\fR
+**::msgcat::mcpackageconfig get** *option*
-: Return the current value of the given \fIoption\fR.
+: Return the current value of the given *option*.
 This call returns an error if the option is not set for the package.

-**::msgcat::mcpackageconfig isset** \fIoption\fR
+**::msgcat::mcpackageconfig isset** *option*
-: Returns 1, if the given \fIoption\fR is set for the package, 0 otherwise.
+: Returns 1, if the given *option* is set for the package, 0 otherwise.

-**::msgcat::mcpackageconfig set** \fIoption value\fR
+**::msgcat::mcpackageconfig set** *option value*
-: Set the given \fIoption\fR to the given \fIvalue\fR.
-This may invoke additional actions in dependency of the \fIoption\fR.
-The return value is 0 or the number of loaded packages for the option \fBmcfolder\fR.
+: Set the given *option* to the given *value*.
+This may invoke additional actions in dependency of the *option*.
+The return value is 0 or the number of loaded packages for the option **mcfolder**.

-**::msgcat::mcpackageconfig unset** \fIoption\fR
+**::msgcat::mcpackageconfig unset** *option*
-: Unsets the given \fIoption\fR for the package.
-No action is taken if the \fIoption\fR is not set for the package.
+: Unsets the given *option* for the package.
+No action is taken if the *option* is not set for the package.
 The empty string is returned.

 ## Package options